 The nuclear industry has a very long history of withholding information and misleading the public with regards to the hazards of its industrial activities.
 One of the lessons we can learn for Japan’s tragic Fukushima disaster is that the government’s choice to impose a media blackout on information around the disaster may have already cost thousands of lives.
 Only time will tell the scope the disaster and how many victims it will claim.

-When a nuclear facility goes red, it’s game over for the population in the surrounding vicinity.
-Can we really afford more Fukushima-type events from a government and an industry that keeps its lips so tight?
+When a nuclear facility goes red, it’s ‘game over’ for the population in the surrounding vicinity.
+Can we really afford more Fukushima-type events?
+Why are governments and industry so tight lipped when the public safety is at risk?